After your wax treatmnts the following guidlines should be followed.

 Avoid swimming in chlorinated pools

-Deodorant or anything perfumed should not be applied to the area that has been waxed for 24-48 hours as this could make the area very sore.
+Deodorant or anything perfumed should not be applied to the area that has been waxed for 24 hours or if any irritation is still evident.

 For women make-up should be avoided following facial hair removal for that day although true mineral make up is fine.